Writing Sample Resources

 Your writing sample should reflect your own work.
 If you produced a document with another writer (e.g., your appellate brief for Legal Rhetoric), omit the portions the other writer drafted.
 An "unedited" writing sample is one that has not been substantially edited by any other individual so that it could no longer be considered your own work.
 Below are additional guidelines to keep in mind for writing samples:

 • Judicial Clerkship Writing Samples: Special rules may apply.
-Please see the Judicial section of our website at: http://www.wcl.american.edu/career/clerkships/writing_samples.cfm
+Please see the Judicial section of the OCPD website at: http://www.wcl.american.edu/career/clerkships/writing_samples.cfm

 • Length of Writing Sample: Ask the employer’s preferred length.
 Absent such guidance, 5-10 pages is typically sufficient.

 • Writing Style:Unless otherwise directed, a traditional legal writing sample should demonstrate superior legal analysis, advocacy (where appropriate), perfect grammar, and formal use of a recognized legal citation method.
 Whenever possible, try to match the writing sample style and content to that of the employer’s mission and style of writing (e.g., an administrative law memorandum for a federal agency application or a policy review paper for think tank).

 • Cover Sheet: A cover sheet is recommended, but should always be used when submitting only a section of a larger piece (e.g., the entire eight page argument of a much longer brief) or when providing useful context to the sample by explaining the underling assignment or a position you were assigned to advocate.
 If a few facts are needed to put your argument in context, they can be included in an explanation that should be no longer than a few sentences.